SamOh/openAI-gym-algorithms/README.md

-# Space Invaders AI
+# Reinforcement Learning Analysis in the Open AI Gym Environments
 Final project for CS182 by Sam Oh, Brandon Hills, and Collin Price.
-Creating an AI for Space invaders.

-## MORE DETAILS
-As we progress with the project, write out some documentation here and include more details.